Membership of the Club is available within a number of different categories and is dependent on one or more of the following factors:

 - Parents/carers are expected to make sensible decisions about how junior members travel to and from the club to ensure their safety.

-Parents/carers who do not wish to have photographs taken of their children must tell the person supervising the children’s activity, on arrival at the club.
+Members/parents/carers who do not wish to have photographs taken of themselves, or their children, must tell the person supervising the activity, on arrival at the club.

-Anyone who is told about, hears, or is made aware of a safeguarding concern in relation to a junior or adult at risk is responsible for reporting it in the appropriate way.
-Unless someone is in immediate danger, they should inform a member of the Committee or the Club’s Welfare Officer as soon as possible.
+Anyone who is told about, hears, or is made aware of a safeguarding, diversity or inclusion concern in relation to a junior or adult at risk, is responsible for reporting it in the appropriate way.
+If someone is in immediate danger, they should phone 999, if not, they should inform a member of the Committee or the Club’s Welfare Officer as soon as possible.
 Dependent on the concern/disclosure, a referral may be made by the club to:

 - Local Authority Children’s Services